gskorupa/signomix-iot/README.md

-# Cricket bootstrap
+# Signomix IoT

-This is a template of a microservice project based on the Cricket Microservices Framework version 2.
+The Signomix IoT microservice is part of the Signomix IoT Platform.
-To start building a new microservice clone the repository as a new one and follow the instructions below.
+The microservice provides an API related to the management of IoT devices and their data.

 > This is work in progress.
 Stay tuned.